KKU Partners with RATCH Group to Enhance Nationwide Teachers’ Capacity, Driving School Botanical Gardens Project under Royal Initiative

 The opening ceremony was presided over by Professor Thidarut Boonmars, D.V.M., Ph.D., Vice President for Enterprise and Societal Sustainability, Khon Kaen University.
-Also in attendance was Mr. Kittisak Duangsoithong, Manager of Social Activities at RATCH Group PCL., alongside executives and teachers, totalling over 150 participants at Meeting Room 2201, 2nd Floor, the Institute for Research and Development on Teaching Profession for ASEAN, Khon Kaen University.
+Also in attendance was Mr. Kittisak Duangsoithong, Manager of Social Activities at RATCH Group PCL., together with executives, administrators, and teachers.
+More than 150 participants attended the programme at Meeting Room 2201, 2nd Floor, the Institute for Research and Development on Teaching Profession for ASEAN, Khon Kaen University.

 Professor Thidarut Boonmars, Vice President for Enterprise and Societal Sustainability, stated that the objective of the Practical Workshop on School Botanical Gardens (Assistant Trainer Curriculum) for the 2026 fiscal year was to respond to the Royal Initiative of Her Royal Highness Princess Maha Chakri Sirindhorn’s Plant Genetic Conservation Project (OEPF) concerning school botanical gardens.
 Furthermore, the activity aimed to ensure that trainers from both the OEPF Network Centre and OEPF Coordination Centres possessed accurate knowledge and a thorough understanding of the proper methods for operating school botanical gardens.
 The training welcomed over 150 administrators and personnel from 38 OEPF Network and Coordination Centres.